FOR IMMEDIATE RELEASE - $109, 400 in Cultural funding allocated for 2015!

-Communituy Arts (CA) grants provide support for arts and cultural projects to community-based organizations, groups, collectives or artists.
+Community Arts (CA) Grants: Known as “traditional” or “classic” DEC grants, CA grants provide support for arts and cultural projects to community-based organizations, groups, collectives or artists.
 Individual artists may apply for a community-based project in partnership with a local non-profit organization.
 CA support enables emerging artists and organizations to grow professionally and to enhance the cultural vibrancy in communities and neighborhoods where they live and operate.
 CA grants provide support to develop, foster, promote, enhance and increase community arts that address current cultural needs in Broome, Chenango and Otsego counties.
-View the following links for the guidelines and application form:

-Binghamton Center for Writers, Binghamton Downtown Singers, Binghamton Youth Symphony, Center for Gender, Art & Culture*, Endicott Performing Arts Center, Inc.*, Endwell Community Chorus, George F. Johnson Memorial Library*, Greater Whitney Point Community Planning Committee Corporation*, Jeff Stachyra*, Madrigal Choir of Binghamton, Laura Cunningham, SRO Productions III*, Vestal Museum, Windsor Whip Works Art Center
+Binghamton Center for Writers*, Binghamton Downtown Singers*, Binghamton Youth Symphony, Center for Gender, Art & Culture*, Endicott Performing Arts Center, Inc.*, Endwell Community Chorus, George F. Johnson Memorial Library, Greater Whitney Point Community Planning Committee Corporation*, Madrigal Choir of Binghamton, Singers Performing Actors Repertory Ensemble Productions, Theatre Street Stage Company, Vestal Museum*, Windsor Whip Works Art Center*

 *Denotes additional funding by the Stewart W. and Willma C. Hoyt Foundation.

-Afton Historical Society, Bonnie Gale, Chenango County Blues Association, Chenango County Historical Society, Chenango County Historical Society*, Colorscape Chenango Arts Festival, Inc., Coventry Town Museum Association, Guernsey Memorial Library, Guilford Historical Society, Michael Burgevin, Mid-York Concert Band, Moore Memorial Library, New Berlin Art Forum, New Berlin Library, Norwich Theater Company Inc., Otselic Valley Fishing & Heritage Association, Sam & Adele Golden Foundation for the Arts, Sherburne United Methodist Church- Voices of the Tabernacle, 6 On The Square, Smyrna Citizens Band, Smyrna Public Library, Town of Columbus, Village of New Berlin
+Afton Historical Society, Bonnie Gale*, Chenango County Blues Association, Chenango County Historical Society, Christian Neighborhood Center of Norwich, Colorscape Chenango Arts Festival, Guernsey Memorial Library, Guilford Historical Society, Jericho Arts Council, Mid-York Concert Band, Monday Evening Musical Club, Moore Memorial Library, New Berlin Art Forum, Norwich Theater Company, Otselic Valley Fishing & Heritage Association, Oxford Memorial Library, Sam & Adele Golden Foundation for the Arts, Sherburne United Methodist Church- Voices of the Tabernacle Choir, 6 On The Square, Smyrna Citizens Band, Smyrna Public Library, Town of Columbus, Deborah Whitman

 *Denotes Arts Education grant.

-Butternut Valley Arts and Crafts Center, Catskill Choral Society, Catskill Valley Wind Ensemble, Cherry Valley Artworks, Inc., Cherry Valley-Springfield Endowment Foundation*, First Presbyterian Church of Gilbertsville, Little Delaware Youth Ensemble, Oneonta Community Concert Band Association, Otsego County Dance Society, Pathfinder Village, Richfield Springs Historic Association, Skip West*, Smithy Center for the Arts, Unadilla Historical Association, Village of Laurens, Worcester Free Library
+ARC Otsego, Catskill Choral Society, Catskill Valley Wind Ensemble, Cherry Valley Artworks, First Night Oneonta, First Presbyterian Church of Gilbertsville, Little Delaware Youth Ensemble, Oneonta Community Concert Band Association, Otsego 2000, Otsego County Dance Society, Pathfinder Village, Temple Beth El of Oneonta, Village of Laurens, Worcester Free Library

-Visit the below links for more information on 2014 DEC grant recipients, their projects and contact information, and don't forget to visit our on-line Community Cultural Calendar!
+View the below links for more information on 2015 DEC grant recipients, their projects and contact information, and don't forget to visit our on-line Community Cultural Calendar!